 Sprinkle a little pav bhaji masala and inhale the spicy aroma that will tickle your nose first and then your palate.

 I usually do not have a heavy dinner and I thought that I would have just the Paneer tikka for dinner.
 But I found some leftover Mutter Pulao from lunch and piled it on my plate.
 I know it’s a quirky combo of mutter pulao and Paneer tikka but then when was I normal??

-I took my plate of Paneer Tikka or Roasted Cottage Cheese with mutter pulao in front of the TV and plonked myself on my favorite chair.
+I took my plate of Paneer Tikka or Grilled Cottage Cheese with mutter pulao in front of the TV and plonked myself on my favorite chair.
 I alternated between the tikka and mouthfuls of flavored rice; sheer gastronomic bliss.